File 341 · Open (legend largely debunked)

 The exact origin of the legend

 How the ghost story spread is incompletely traced.
-Claimed The story clearly grew after her death and was amplified by the tourist attraction and the press, but the precise path of its invention is only partly documented [2][3].
+Claimed The story clearly grew from the 1895 Chronicle piece and was amplified after her death by the tourist attraction and the press, but the precise path — who first added the “curse of the rifle victims,” the Boston medium, and the nightly séances — is only partly documented [2][3].

 Primary material.